rikedyp/documentation/language-reference-guide/docs/primitive-operators/operator-syntax.md

 ![behind compositions](../img/behind-compositions.png)

-When any of these are applied monadically, the dotted branch falls away, and with the exception of Behind, they are all equivalent to each other and to `h(x)=(f∘g)(x)` of traditional mathematics.
+When any of these are applied monadically, the dotted branch falls away, and with the exception of _behind_, they are all equivalent to each other and to `h(x)=(f∘g)(x)` of traditional mathematics.